jborgers/sonar-pmd-jpinpoint/README.md

 # Sonar PMD custom plugins for Java and Kotlin

 These two SonarQube plugins enable adding custom Java PMD6 rules and custom Kotlin PMD7 rules to SonarQube.
+This project is sponsored by [Rabobank](https://www.rabobank.com/).

 Since current production version of PMD is 6.x, the first plugin supports custom rules for Java using PMD6.